EndBug/add-and-commit/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-### Example:
+### Examples:

-You want to lint your JavaScript files, located in the `src` folder, with ESLint so that fixable changes are done without your intervention.
+Do you want to lint your JavaScript files, located in the `src` folder, with ESLint, so that fixable changes are done without your intervention?
 You can use a workflow like this:

 ```yaml
 name: Lint source code